Anton Bulla

 Anton Bulla (17 April 1901 – 9 December 1987) was a Slovak professional footballer and coach who played as a forward.

 Career

 Bulla played club football for ČsŠK Bratislava, turning professional in 1928.
+He played 8 matches and scored 4 goals in the 1935–36 Czechoslovak First League, the first season to include Slovak clubs.
+He scored 3 goals in 6 matches for the Czechoslovakia national amateur football team between 1929 and 1930.
 After he retired from playing, Bulla became a manager, leading his former club ŠK Slovan Bratislava in 1953.
+He had further spells leading Slovan in the early 1960s, as well as a short period managing Dynamo Žilina.